Trade Proposal Lands Commanders Additional First-Round Pick

 It’s been almost a decade since Washington took an offensive lineman in the first round.
 The Commanders took Iowa guard Brandon Scherff at No. 5 overall in 2015 and he played seven seasons for Washington, where he was a five-time Pro Bowler and earned NFL All-Pro honors in 2020.

-Guyton started his career at TCU before transferring to Big 12 foe Oklahoma and only played in 29 games in college, making 14 starts at right offensive tackle for the Sooners.
+Guyton started his career at TCU before transferring to Big 12 foe Oklahoma and only played in 29 games in college, making the majority of his starts at right offensive tackle — the “blind side” tackle in Oklahoma’s offense because of left-handed quarterback Dillon Gabriel.

+Even in a limited sample size, Guyton was excellent as a pass blocker.
+According to PFF stats, he gave up just two sacks on 548 career pass-blocking snaps.

 “The Commanders have a hole at left tackle after releasing Charles Leno Jr., and new GM Adam Peters might not want to wait until Round 2 to fix it,” Reid wrote.
 “That’s especially true after we had Washington take a new franchise QB (Jayden Daniels) at No. 2 overall — it has to protect him now.
 Remember, Washington allowed 65 sacks last season, tied for the second most.
 Yes, Guyton has played only right tackle during his career, but he has the movement skills and upside to transition to the other side.
 Guyton thrives in space with really good footwork and quickness.”